-Unless otherwise set out in your employment contract, you are entitled to at least 20 days' paid holiday in each holiday year, or the pro rata equivalent if you work part time.
+Unless otherwise set out in your employment contract, you are entitled to 30 (thirty) calendar days' paid holiday in each holiday year.
 In addition you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.